mynameisluckyman/sudoku/README.md

-# sudoku-js
+# Source code of Sudoku game
-A game of Sudoku as a mobile app
+A game of Sudoku for mobile and desktop app

-The game may be tried at (http://baruchel.insomnia247.nl/sudoku-js/sudoku.html).
+The game may be tried at (<a href="https://classicgameonline.com/sudokus/">https://classicgameonline.com/sudokus/</a>).